netinvent/npbackup/README.md

 - restore: Allows everything backup does plus restore, check and dump operations
 - backup: Allows, backup and snapshot/object listing operations

+## Logs

+On Unix, logs will be found in `/var/log` unless the directory is not writable.
+In that case, we'll write into a temporary directory.
+On Windows, logs will be found in the temp directory defined in `%TEMP%` variable or `%WINDIR%\TEMP` for system tasks.

 ## Upgrade server

 NPBackup comes with integrated auto upgrade function that will run regardless of program failures, in order to lessen the maintenance burden.